AllenRei/vue-enchanced-router/readme.md

 ```

 ### Loaders
-In order to use loaders, you need to add a **loaderSpinner** to the router initialization object.
-You can also pass a **loaderError** component for custom error message if loader catches an error
+In order to use loaders, you need to add a **spinnerComponent** to the router initialization object.
+You can also pass a **errorComponent** component for custom message if loader catches an error.
+Loader also passes **error** prop to the error component, sou can process it in your own way.

 > router.js
 ``` js